sklppr/releasenotes/README.md

 - add your own message,
 - include the branch name,
+- restrict the number of issues and builds,
-- filter issues by type,
+- filter issues by type or status,
 - change how issues are grouped,
 - change how issues are displayed and
 - change the release notes file name.